Tim-xiaofan/Effective-CXX-3rd-Edition/Chapter 5. Implementations/README.md

 # Item 30: Understand the ins and outs of inlining
 * Limit most inlining to small, frequently called functions.
 This facilitates debugging and binary upgradability, minimizes potential code bloat, and maximizes the chances of greater program speed
 * Don't declare function templates inline just because they appear in header files

+# Item 31: Minimize compilation dependencies between files
+* The general idea behind minimizing compilation clependencies is to depend on declarations instead of definitions.
+Two approaches based on this idea are Handle classes and Interface classes. (定义依赖-->声明依赖)
+* Library header files should exist in full and deeclaration-only forms.
+This applies regardless of whether templates are involved.